 After the war, Adaline and Phoebe joined the St. Louis Woman Suffrage Association, an organization that promoted the right of women to vote and to hold political office.
 In 1869, encouraged by a family friend, Phoebe applied and was admitted to Washington University Law School in St. Louis.

 Phoebe Couzins worked with Elizabeth Cady Stanton and Susan B. Anthony, both leading suffragists.
 Together they founded the National Woman Suffrage Association to advance women’s rights.
 Anthony’s contributions were later honored when the U.S. Mint produced the Susan B. Anthony dollar coin in 1979.

 [Courtesy of the Library of Congress]

 The same year, Couzins served as a delegate to the American Equal Rights Association convention in St. Louis.
 There she met influential suffragists Susan B. Anthony and Elizabeth Cady Stanton.
-Unsatisfied with existing women’s suffrage
+Unsatisfied with existing women’s Spirituality

 organizations, Stanton and Anthony formed the National Woman Suffrage Association